Horary astrology

-Approach
+Method

-Horary as a system of divination relies on principles and applications of astrological principles sometimes unique to the branch, though coherent in approach with broader astrological claims.
-The position of and aspects to the moon are of prime importance.
+Horary astrology, as a system of divination, relies on principles consistent with broader astrological methods, but with some techniques unique to the branch.
+Unlike in natal astrology, where the chart represents one person's life, the horary chart represents factors unique to as specific situation, including objects and other people.

 The person asking the question, or "querent," is represented by the ruler of the sign the first house cusp falls on in the horoscope.
-Planetary aspects to the house cusps are considered more important than in other branches of astrology (although it is the planetary rulers of the houses in question that take precedence in analysis).
+The position of and aspects to the Moon are of prime importance, with the Moon often representing the querent.
+Planetary aspects to the house cusps are considered more important than in other branches of astrology, although planetary rulers of the houses tend to take precedence in analysis.
 Other key elements used in horary astrology include the lunar nodes, the planetary antiscia, the fixed stars and the Arabic parts.

-Typically, a horary chart is read by first assigning the thing asked about, the "quesited," to a particular house in the chart.
-For instance, asking "Where is my lost dog?" would be represented by the sixth house, as it is the house that governs small animals (traditionally, smaller than a goat).
+Typically, a horary chart is read by first assigning the thing asked about, the "quesited", to a particular house in the chart.
+For instance, if asking "where is my lost dog?", the dog would be represented by the sixth house, as it is the house that governs small animals (traditionally, smaller than a goat).

 The house cusp of the sixth house will be in a particular sign, for example Libra.
 Libra is ruled by Venus, so Venus is considered the "significator" of the lost dog.
 Venus's state in the horoscope will give clues to the animal's wellbeing, and its placement will give indications related to its location.
+Applying astrological aspects between the planet(s) representing the querent and those representing the quesited will indicate those two things coming together in the future.

 Assigning houses

-Any house system preferred by the astrologer may be used, but commonly horary astrologers choose to divide the chart using the Regiomontanus house system as a space-based, quadrant system.
+Horary astrologers use many different house systems, but in contemporary horary astrology the Regiomontanus house system is commonly used, following influential early modern horary astrologer William Lilly.

 Understanding the correct house for the context of the question is pivotal to the correct interpretation of a horary question.
-Everything can be assigned to a house and it is to that house, and its ruler, that the assignation of the quesited is derived.
+In astrological theory, everything can be assigned to a house, and it is to that house, and its planetary ruler, that the assignation of the quesited is derived.
 Whatever planet is ruling the sign on the cusp of the house is taken to signify the quesited.
-The context of the horary will often determine the house.
-For example, if the horary is about matters pertaining to career, the ruler of the 10th House, natural house for careers and jobs, will be indicate the quesited.
+For example, if the horary is about matters pertaining to career, the ruler of the tenth house, the house for careers and jobs, will indicate the quesited.

 A short, non-exhaustive, list of possible associations with houses follows: